Seasawher/docker-lean4/README.md

 ### Dev Container

-Create a `.devcontainer` directory in the root of your workspace and create a `devcontainer.json` file with the floowing contant.
+Create a `.devcontainer` directory in the root of your workspace and create a `devcontainer.json` file with the following content.

 ```jsonc
 {